Revision Hip Replacement

 • Prolonged recovery compared to primary replacement

-What Is the Recovery Time for Hip Revision Surgery?
+What is the Recovery Time for Hip Revision Surgery?

 Recovery varies, but most patients regain mobility in three to six months.
 Full healing may take up to a year depending on bone quality, age, and overall health.
 Commitment to physiotherapy plays a major role in long-term success.